CBornes/Wiki-WritingLeague-UA/README.md

 # WritingLeague Resources
-This is a work in progress by the members of the WritingLeague@Univeristy of Aveiro
+This is a work in progress by the members of the WritingLeague@University of Aveiro

 ## Table of Contents
 <!-- MarkdownTOC depth=4 -->